jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-technology from George Mason University, an Executive Certificate in strategy and innovation from MIT Sloan School of Management and served honorably as a member of the United States Navy.Howard Marshall
+technology from George Mason University, an Executive Certificate in strategy and innovation from MIT Sloan School of Management and served honorably as a member of the United States Navy.
+Contacts
+Contributors
+Patton Adams, Will Archer, Adam Bumgarner,
+Bianca Forbes, Roya Gordon, Hannaire Mekaouar,
+Nellie Ohr, Max Smith, Nancy Strutt.
+Christopher Foster
+Senior Principal
+Security Innovation
+Chris Foster is Director of Product Strategy for Accenture Cyber Threat Intelligence.
+Chris has more than 18 years of combined experience in the field of threat intelligence serving public and private sector organizations to include Booz Allen Hamilton, Chevron, United States Department of Defense and United States Department of Homeland Security.
+He holds a Bachelors from Vanderbilt University and an MBA from the McCombs School of Business, University of Texas at Austin.
+Howard Marshall
 Managing Director
-Accenture SecurityJayson Jean
+Accenture Security
-Senior Manager
-Accenture SecurityHoward Marshall is Managing Director for Accenture Cyber Threat Intelligence (CTI) and leads the business globally.
+Howard Marshall is Managing Director for Accenture Cyber Threat Intelligence (CTI) and leads the business globally.
 Prior to joining, Howard was FBI Deputy Assistant Director of the Cyber Readiness, Outreach and Intelligence Branch.
-He holds a Bachelor of Arts degree in Political Science and a Juris Doctorate from the University of Arkansas.Jayson Jean is Director of Business Operations for Accenture CTI in North America and the Asia Pacific region, with responsibility for business development of the Cyber Threat Intelligence portfolio.
-Prior to this role, Jayson has 14 years of experience building the strategic direction and leading product development for vulnerability management at Accenture CTI.Christopher Foster
+He holds a Bachelor of Arts degree in Political Science and a Juris Doctorate from the University of Arkansas.
+Valentino De Sousa
 Senior Principal
-Security InnovationValentino De Sousa
+Security Innovation
-Senior Principal
-Security InnovationChris Foster is Director of Product Strategy for Accenture Cyber Threat Intelligence.
-Chris has more than 18 years of combined experience in the field of threat intelligence serving public and private sector organizations to include Booz Allen Hamilton, Chevron, United States Department of Defense and United States Department of Homeland Security.
-He holds a Bachelors from Vanderbilt University and an MBA from the McCombs School of Business, University of Texas at Austin.Valentino De Sousa leads Accenture Cyber Threat Intelligence in Europe.
+Valentino De Sousa leads Accenture Cyber Threat Intelligence in Europe.
 He is a member of the ENISA Ad\-Hoc Working Group on Cyber Threat Landscapes.
 Previous roles include leading different threat intelligence teams responsible for malware